Save Now Thru Sept 18th. Learn More >>

 When shopping for a soundbar, be sure to measure your TV and home entertainment system so you can easily narrow down your search and make the right choice.

 Research models online and read what others have to say about the units that you are interested in.
 You may find someone sharing a story or setup scenario that is similar to yours, which will help to inform your final decision.
+For instance, a speaker's sound signature can be affected by everything from whether you have carpet or hardwood floors, to the size and shape of the room.

 When it comes to home entertainment audio, beauty is not only in the eye of the beholder, but also the ear!
 Choose a soundbar that achieves the look, feel and sound quality you have established throughout your home theater space.
 With a little diligence, your new TV setup will stand up to the latest movies, music and video games at any volume, and be worthy of a complete home theater experience!